openmonetize/openmonetize/platform/README.md

 | **Cache** | Redis 7 | Sub-ms latency, data structures |
 | **Validation** | Zod | Runtime type checking |
 | **Build** | Turborepo | Fast, efficient monorepo builds |

+## Dashboard & Sandbox

+OpenMonetize comes with a built-in **Customer Dashboard** (`apps/dashboard`) that serves two purposes:

+1.  **Customer Portal**: A full-featured dashboard for your users to view their usage, manage API keys, and check their credit balance.
+2.  **Developer Sandbox**: A powerful testing tool that visualizes the entire flow of an API request—from the app, through the gateway, ingestion, rating engine, and finally to the database.

+### Using the Sandbox
+When running locally, visit `http://localhost:3002/sandbox` to access the Sandbox.
+It allows you to:
+-   Simulate API requests (Text Generation, Image Generation).
+-   See real-time logs from all system components.
+-   View the exact code snippets needed to integrate the SDK.

 ## Features